-Whether for work or play, a MacBook Pro is a serious investment – so it needs protecting.
-While you can’t plan for the unexpected, you can take precautionary steps to protect your device and avoid costly MacBook repairs.
+While you can’t plan for the unexpected, you can take precautionary steps to protect your device and avoid costly repairs.

-Speaking of which, you might think it’s wise to invest in a screen, webcam or keyboard protector.
-But Apple states that you can actually damage your display if you close your MacBook Pro with these protectors in place.
+You might think it’s wise to invest in a screen, webcam or keyboard protector but you can actually damage your display, keyboard or hinges if you close your MacBook with these protectors in place.
 Keyboard covers aren’t thin enough to fit inside a closed MacBook so they must be removed before closing the lid.

 Get the right insurance